nus-cs2103-AY2425S1/ip/docs/README.md

 ### Undo Actions: Undo the most recent operations
 Format: `undo`

-### Exit: End the application
+### Exit the app: End the application
 Format: `bye`

 ## Installation
-1. Clone this repository to your local machine.
+1. Go to Releases in the repository.
-2. Ensure you have the necessary dependencies installed.
+2. Download the latest jar file.
-3. Run the app!
+3. Double-click the jar file to run the app!